Arquímedes Puccio

-Arquímedes Rafael Puccio (Barracas, Buenos Aires, 14 September 1929 – General Pico, La Pampa, 4 May 2013) nicknamed "The crazy sweeper (in Spanish: El loco de la escoba)" was an Argentinian accountant, lawyer, entrepreneur, SIDE member and member of the Argentine Anticommunist Alliance, he also led the Batallón de Inteligencia 601 and participated in the Tacuara nacionalist movement.
-He was mainly known for being the leader of the Puccio Clan, a criminal organization famous for abducting and murder three entrepreneurs: Ricardo Manoukian, Eduardo Aulet and Emilio Naum.
-He was captured along with other clan members while trying to collect the ransom for their fourth victim, The funerary establishment owner and entrepreneur Nélida Bollini de Prado.
+Arquímedes Rafael Puccio (14 September 1929 in Barracas, Buenos Aires – 4 May 2013 in General Pico, La Pampa) nicknamed "The crazy sweeper (in Spanish: El loco de la escoba)" was an Argentinian accountant, lawyer, entrepreneur, SIDE member and member of the Argentine Anticommunist Alliance, he also led the Batallón de Inteligencia 601 and participated in the Tacuara nacionalist movement.
+He was mainly known for being the leader of the Puccio Clan, a criminal organization famous for abducting and murdering three entrepreneurs: Ricardo Manoukian, Eduardo Aulet and Emilio Naum.
+He was captured along with other clan members while trying to collect the ransom for their fourth victim, the funerary establishment owner and entrepreneur Nélida Bollini de Prado.

 Arquimedes had five children: Alejandro, player of the Argentina national rugby union team, Silvia, Daniel (Maguila), Guillermo and Adriana.
 He also collaborated with his former workmates: retired colonel Rodolfo Victoriano Franco, Guillermo Fernández Laborda, Gustavo Contepomi, Roberto Díaz.